-Man opens fire at Louie’s restaurant at Lake Hefner, several people injured
+Several people injured after man opens fire at Louie’s Grill & Bar at Lake Hefner

 Two other people were injured.
 One man broke his arm while running from the scene, while another person suffered a minor injury.
 It is unknown how the second person sustained their injury.

+And, according to a father, his 14-year-old daughter was shot.
+He says his daughter is the best friend of the girl celebrating her birthday.
+She was also taken to the hospital.

-Officials with the hospital say they have three patients.
+Officials with the hospital say they have three patients - The mother, her 12-year-old daughter, and the 14-year-old girl.

-Their conditions are “good, fair, and undetermined.”
+Their conditions are “good, fair, and undetermined," but it is unknown who is in what condition.

-Police say the a "bystander with a pistol confronted the shooter outside the restaurant and fatally shot him."
+Police say a "bystander with a pistol confronted the shooter outside the restaurant and fatally shot him."

 The shooter is the only confirmed fatality in the shooting.